 Have a Home Office?
-What You Need to Know Before Filing 2020 Taxes
+What You Need to Know Before Filing Taxes in 2025

-Operating your small business from your home can not only improve your bottom line but also pay off in real dividends around tax season.
-Read on for guidance on tax-deductible expenses you can claim—and can’t claim—for 2020.
+Running your small business from home has the potential not only to improve your bottom line and give you more flexibility, but to pay off in real dividends around tax season.
+These are the home office deductions you can claim—and can’t claim—for 2025 (for the 2024 tax year).

-Make Sure Your Home Office Qualifies for Tax Deductions
+Make Sure You Qualify for Home Office Tax Deductions

-First things first, is it a true home office?
-According to the IRS, a home office must be used solely for business purposes.
+First things first: make sure you qualify for tax breaks for your home office.
+According to the IRS, a true home office must be used solely for business purposes.
 That means any activity of a personal nature—surfing the web, paying bills, watching TV—cannot occur inside your home office.

 How to Claim Home Office Deductions: Simplified and Regular Methods

 There are two ways to claim your home office tax deductions.
-It’s important to note that you can choose one method for 2020 and switch the following year.
+You aren’t locked in after you’ve chosen one, meaning you can choose one method for 2025 and switch the following year.

 Home office square footage x $5 = Deduction